StarpTech/ghconfig/README.md

-# ghconfig
+# Github config CLI

-ghconfig is a CLI library to manage (.github) repository configurations as a fleet.
+`ghconfig` is a CLI library to manage (.github) repository configurations as a fleet.

 <p align="center">
   <a href="https://twitter.com/bcomnes/status/1303003812249174018">
   <img src="https://raw.githubusercontent.com/StarpTech/ghconfig/master/tweet.png">
   </a>
 </p>

-I faced the same issue multiple times.

-## How does it works?

 Github CI Workflow files can be in organizations very similiar.
 If you need to update a single Job you have to update every single repository manually.
 Ghconfig helps you to automate such tasks.